69pmb/Deploy/docker/ng-nginx/Readme.md

 ## What is Ng-Nginx ?
-The goal of this image is to serve a static site developed with Angular, NodeJS or plain JS on a Raspberry Pi.
+The goal of this image is to serve a static site developed with Angular, Node.js or plain JS on a Raspberry Pi.
 It is based on the [arm32v7/nginx](https://hub.docker.com/r/arm32v7/nginx/) image.

 ## How to use it ?